MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6502.1 [Wnn] Jnnn Knnn Lnnn Hnnn Innn [Tnnn] [Onnn] [R0]
 ```

-Calculates the center of a rectangle pocket, its surface angles, rotation angle (in relation to the X axis) and its dimensions based on 8 different probes.
+Calculates the center of a rectangle pocket, its surface angles, rotation angle (about the X-axis), and its dimensions based on 8 different probes.
-Using the provided width, height, clearance and starting location, we probe outwards from inside the expected edges of each surface by the clearance distance.
-We probe each surface twice to get a surface angle, and validate that the pocket itself is both rectangular and how far it is rotated from the X axis.
+Using the provided width, height, clearance, and starting location, we probe outwards from inside the expected edges of each surface by the clearance distance.
+We probe each surface twice to get a surface angle and validate that the pocket itself is both rectangular and how far it is rotated from the X-axis.

-Parameters `J`, `K` and `L` represent the starting point of the probe in `X`, `Y` and `Z` axes. `H` and `I` specify the approximate X and Y dimensions of the pocket, `O` specifies the overtravel distance, `T` the clearance distance, and when specified, `R0` suppresses reporting of the probe results.
+Parameters `J`, `K`, and `L` represent the starting point of the probe in the `X`, `Y`, and `Z` axes. `H` and `I` specify the approximate X and Y dimensions of the pocket, `O` specifies the overtravel distance, `T` the clearance distance, and when specified, `R0` suppresses reporting of the probe results.

-`W` represents the WCS offset to set the origin on, if passed.
+`W` represents the WCS offset to set the origin on if passed.

 #### `G6503` - RECTANGLE BLOCK